Thank you for reading our post, please rate this article at the end.

 You can talk about the center of gravity, but it’s not necessarily tangible.
 However, it’s possible to use mathematical formulas to calculate it.
 Think back to your physics and calculus classes and break out the calculator for this one.

-NASA uses the center of gravity for rocket rotation and their formula applies to other scenarios.
+NASA utilizes the center of gravity for rocket rotation, and its formula applies to other scenarios as well.
 Start by averaging the weight and volume of your object.
 Multiply that value by the distance, then multiply it by the volume divided by the weight.

 How Can You Change Your UTV’s Center of Gravity?

 Your UTV is among the most useful vehicles on your property.
 It’s excellent for towing up to 2,500 pounds, depending on the make and model you buy.
 You may want even more stability in your UTV.
-Luckily, there are a few ways to alter the vehicle in your favor.
+Fortunately, there are several ways to modify the vehicle to your advantage.

 Suspension

 Lowering the suspension is the most direct way to affect your UTV’s center of gravity.
-Adjusting the height brings your UTV closer to the ground and gives you even more control when driving.
+Adjusting the height brings your UTV closer to the ground, giving you even more control when driving.

-Start by looking at your preload adjustment.
-This mechanism alters your shocks and springs, and changes the suspension where you want it.
-Add more pressure to the springs to get more downforce in your drive — doing so results in a more rigid suspension to handle your weight better.
+Start by adjusting your preload.
+This mechanism alters your shocks and springs, allowing you to adjust the suspension precisely where you want it.
+Add more pressure to the springs to generate more downforce in your drive — doing so results in a more rigid suspension that better handles your weight.

 Smaller Tires